LibreBooking/app/plugins/Authentication/readme.txt

 - Within this source file, require the Authentication namespace and implement the IAuthentication interface
 	<?php
 	require_once(ROOT_DIR . 'lib/Authentication/namespace.php');
-	class Ldap implements IAuthentication { ... }
+	class Ldap implements Authentication { ... }
 	?>
 - In the phpScheduleIt configuration file, set $conf['settings']['plugins']['Authentication'] to the folder name.
 For example, $conf['settings']['plugins']['Authentication'] = 'Ldap';

 This class is intended to decorate an IAuthentication instance, so in most cases you would want to create a new Authentication() class in the constructor if one isn't supplied as a parameter.
 This class must support parameterless instantiation.

 There are three methods which need to be implemented: